Ropes & Gray Partner Argues Case Before the U.S. Supreme Court with Implications for Trademarks and Restructurings

 Instead of reaching the merits, however, the Court may agree with Ropes & Gray’s position that the case is moot because there is no live controversy, no damages claim, and no basis for any damages claim for petitioner’s post-rejection deprivation of its non-exclusive trademark license.

-In addition to Mr. Hallward-Driemeier, the Ropes & Gray team included business restructuring partners James Wilton and Gregg Galardi and counsel Patricia Chen; litigation & enforcement associates Jonathan Ference-Burke and Rachel Jennings; and business restructuring associate Randy Weber-Levine.
+In addition to Mr. Hallward-Driemeier, the Ropes & Gray team included business restructuring partners James Wilton and Gregg Galardi and counsel Patricia Chen; litigation & enforcement associates Jonathan Ference-Burke and Rachel Jennings.
 As co-counsel on this case, the Nixon Peabody, LLC, team included Lee Harrington, George Skelly, Daniel Sklar, and Christopher Desiderio.